awslabs/sagemaker-debugger/documentation/tensorflow.md

     optimizer: tf.train.Optimizer,
 )
 ```
-Adds callback methods to the optimizer object and returns it.
+Modify the optimizer object to log gradients, and return the optimizer.
+Must be used when saving gradients.